 \subsection{In-domain datasets}

-To approximate written AAC, we used sentences from online forum posts made by people using a mobile device \cite{vertanen_mining}.
+To approximate written AAC, we used sentences from forum posts made by people using a mobile device \cite{vertanen_mining}.
 We denote this dataset as \textit{Forum}.
-Our rationale for choosing this dataset was that it encompasses a rich set of topics while also having a bias towards a more concise writing style.
+Our rationale for using this dataset was that it contains a rich set of topics while also having a bias towards concise writing.

-For the spoken in-domain class, we used a combination of the DailyDialog corpus \cite{li_dailydialog} and the BOLT SMS/Chat corpus \cite{song_bolt}.
+To approximate spoken AAC, we used the DailyDialog corpus \cite{li_dailydialog} and the BOLT SMS/Chat corpus \cite{song_bolt}.
 We denote these datasets as \textit{Daily} and \textit{BOLT} respectively.
-Our rationale for choosing these datasets is that while the text was actually written and not spoken, it focuses on person-to-person dialogues.
-Compared to other datasets based on spoken dialogues such as Switchboard \cite{godfrey_switchboard}, the text is relatively clean and without spoken speech artifacts such as filled pauses, false starts, or repetitions.
-Daily had the smallest amount of data, with 46\,K sentences (356\,K words).
-BOLT was the next largest at 271\,K sentences (1.9\,M words) followed by Forum at 888\,K sentences (10.1\,M words).
+Our rationale for choosing these datasets was that while the text was actually written and not spoken, it focuses on person-to-person dialogues.
+Compared to other datasets based on spoken dialogues such as Switchboard \cite{godfrey_switchboard}, the text is relatively clean and does not contain spoken speech artifacts.
+Daily had 46\,K sentences (356\,K words), BOLT had 271\,K sentences (1.9\,M words), and Forum had 888\,K sentences (10.1\,M words).